 2016/17 was marked by his debut at La Scala in L’Heure Espagnole / L’Enfant et les Sortilèges and performances of L’Heure Espagnole in concert with the Boston Symphony Orchestra.
 He also debuted at the Verbier festival in Carmen as Morales and he returned to Paris for the same role.

-Last season’s highlights include his debut as Il Conte (Le Nozze di Figaro) in Nice, his return to Rome for Fra Diavolo and to Paris for Gianni Schicchi, and Ramiro in L’Heure Espagnole which he also sang in concert with the Los Angeles Philharmonic.
+The 2017/18 highlights include his debut as Il Conte (Le Nozze di Figaro) in Nice, his return to Rome for Fra Diavolo, to Paris for Gianni Schicchi, and Ramiro in L’Heure Espagnole which he also sang in concert with the Los Angeles Philharmonic.

-This season Jean-Luc will once again return to Paris for Carmen and a new production of Les Troyens by D.Tcherniakov.
+Last season Jean-Luc returned to Paris for Carmen and a new production of Les Troyens by D.Tcherniakov.
 This season will see him remain in Paris for Les Contes d’Hoffmann (Schlemil) and then he will appear as Marullo in Rigoletto.

 Please note that all modifications made to this biography MUST be confirmed with IMG Artists before it is printed.